arvigeus/AZ-204/Questions/App Service.md

 ---

-When would you use Service endpoints/Private endpoints feature?
+Question: When would you use Service endpoints/Private endpoints feature?

 - [x] To restrict access to your Azure Service Resources to only your virtual network.
 - [ ] To support IP-based SSL for your app.